Mizuki Watase

-Mizuki Watase (渡瀬瑞基, Watase Mizuki) is a Japanese professional wrestler, currently working for the Japanese professional wrestling promotion DDT Pro Wrestling where he is a former KO-D 6-Man Tag Team Champion.
+Mizuki Watase (渡瀬瑞基, Watase Mizuki) is a Japanese professional wrestler, currently working for the Japanese professional wrestling promotion DDT Pro-Wrestling (DDT) and Pro Wrestling Freedoms.

 Professional wrestling career

-Independent circuit (2015-present)
+Independent circuit (2015–present)

 Watase is known for his sporadic appearances in various promotions.
 At NOAH Great Voyage In Yokohama Vol. 2, an event promoted by Pro Wrestling Noah on December 16, 2018, he teamed up with Lin Dong Xuan to defeat Kinya Okada and Yoshiki Inamura.
 At AJPW GROWIN' UP Vol.2, an event promoted by All Japan Pro Wrestling on May 9, 2017, he teamed up with Soma Takao in a losing effort to Evolution (Atsushi Aoki and Hikaru Sato).
-But Watase is where to United States Wrestling Promotion Game Changer Wrestling (GCW) in make Debut in 2023.
+Watase appeared in the United States Wrestling Promotion Game Changer Wrestling (GCW) in make Debut in September 2023.

-DDT Pro Wrestling (2015-present)
+DDT Pro Wrestling (2015–present)

 Watase made his professional wrestling debut at Ryōgoku Peter Pan 2015, a signature event promoted by DDT Pro Wrestling which took place on August 23, where he teamed up with Kota Umeda and Mao Inoue, falling short to his trainer Yasu Urano, Akito and Ryota Nakatsu in a six-man tag team match.
 At DDT/Saki Akai Produce DDT Collection on March 14, 2018, he competed in a 27-man battle royal won by Kazuki Hirata who became general manager for one day, match which also involved other notable opponents such as Gorgeous Matsuno, Super Sasadango Machine, Yukio Sakaguchi, Konosuke Takeshita and Sanshiro Takagi.